AdaCore/spark2014/docs/lrm/source/subprograms.rst

 .. centered:: **Name Resolution Rules**

 #.
 An ``input`` or ``output`` of a ``dependency_relation`` shall denote only
-   an entire variable or a state abstraction.
+   an entire object or a state abstraction.
 [This is a name resolution rule because an ``input`` or ``output`` can unambiguously denote a state abstraction even if a function having the same fully qualified name is also present.]